Research and knowledge exchange

 Stroke Association (SA)

 The SA is a UK charity, which works to prevent stroke and to support everyone touched by stroke.
 Research funded by the SA has the ultimate aim of making stroke a preventable and treatable disease, and improving the quality of life for people affected by stroke through fellowships and programme grants.
-For more information, go to the funding pages on their website.
+For more information, view the funding pages on the SA website.

 Versus Arthritis

 Versus Arthritis (formerly Arthritis Research UK) is the leading UK funder of research into the cause, treatment and cure of arthritis.
 Versus Arthritis funds research grants into all types of arthritis and related musculoskeletal conditions; from laboratory-based science through to multi-centre clinical trials through funding mechanisms such as research grants, fellowships, Postgraduate studentships and various clinical studies grants.
-For current funding opportunities, go to their current funding website.
+For current funding opportunities, visit the Versus Arthritis website.

 Wellcome Trust (WT)

 The WT is a global charitable foundation dedicated to achieving extraordinary improvements in human and animal health through a wide variety of funding schemes, including investigator awards, fellowships and strategic awards, and through the support of major initiatives.
-For more information about their current funding opportunities, go to the funding pages on their website.
+For more information about their current funding opportunities, go to the funding pages on the WT website.
 Wellcome’s funding guidelines changed in 2019.
-If you are considering applying, please review our support process here.
+If you are considering applying, please review our support process.

 NON-PROFIT - Non-Medical